 East and north (rear) elevations, looking southwest, ca. 1920s-1930s.
-Shows the north addition before renovation, and the original fenestration pattern on the both elevations before pre-1952 alterations to the north elevation and construction of the east addition; and before post-1952 construction of the enclosed entrance over the cellar stairs.
+Shows the north addition before renovation, and the original fenestration pattern before pre-1952 alterations to the north elevation and construction of the east addition; and before post-1952 construction of the enclosed entrance over the cellar stairs.